-Genotyping approach: We will continue to apply the KASP SNP platform that we developed with the GCP IBP and LGC KBioscience for SNP genotyping both in the QTL discovery phase and for breeding.
-The platform has 1022 mapped SNPs providing excellent coverage across the cowpea genome.
-For cost efficiency, on a cost per datapoint basis we can choose the number of SNPs to be tested on the number of genotypes needed for each QTL discovery population or breeding decision.
-We will genotype all parent and control genotypes with the full set of SNPs.
-Then we will select the polymorphic SNPs for a desired pair of parents and genotype the progenies (individuals or bulked families) with the polymorphic subset of SNPs.
-This approach can be used for genotyping RIL populations or F2:3 families for QTL mapping purposes, or for backcross populations to select the appropriate individuals (BC1F1 or BC2F1, etc.) carrying positive alleles for making the next backcross.
+Genotyping approach: We will apply a combination of the KASP SNP platform that we developed with the GCP IBP and LGC KBioscience and the new 49.000 Illumina iSelect SNP platform for genotyping both in the QTL discovery phase and for breeding.
+The Illumina iSelect SNP platform with its high density marker resource is being applied in FY15 and will be applied during FY16 to parents and derived mapping populations focusing on the QTL discovery phase.
+This platform is fixed for cost per sample run using all SNPs and requires local DNA extraction, although discussion is underway to convert the mapped SNPs to a KASP platform format.
+The KASP platform has 1022 mapped SNPs providing excellent coverage across the cowpea genome.
+For cost efficiency, on a cost per data-point basis we can choose the number of SNPs to be tested on the number of genotypes needed for each QTL discovery population or breeding decision.
+Using genotype profiles of the parents with all SNPs, the subset of polymorphic SNPs for a desired pair of parents are selected and used to genotype the progenies (individuals or bulked families), thereby building in cost-efficiency.
+Our ability to choose the cM distance of markers across the genome (for background selection) and specifically QTL flanking markers for the population-specific SNP marker subsets (using our in-house 'SNP selector' program available at Breedit.org) from the polymorphic subsets, efficient genetic gain by pyramiding the target traits can be made.
+This approach can be used for backcross populations to select the appropriate individuals (BC1F1 or BC2F1, etc.) carrying positive alleles for making the next backcross.
 We will employ this genotyping approach in the workplan period.
-The NARS breeders will grow plants in the host country, take leaf punches at the young plant stage, place in 96-well plates, dehydrate with silica gel and then express ship to LGC KBioscience in the UK or USA.
-The data will be returned within a 4-week turnaround, analyzed and jointly interpreted for a breeding decision (which plants to use for crossing or to advance) or for QTL discovery.
+The NARS breeders will grow plants in the host country, then either take leaf punches at the young plant stage, place in 96-well plates, dehydrate with silica gel and then express ship to LGC KBioscience in the UK or USA, or for the Illumina iSelect, send dried whole leaf samples to UCR in silica gel-packed bags where DNA will be extracted and send to USC for genotyping.
+The genotyping data will be analyzed and jointly interpreted for a breeding decision (which plants to use for crossing or to advance) or for QTL discovery.
 Iterative rounds of genotyping and periodic phenotyping to validate will be used to foreground select the desired complement of positive QTL.
-Because of the high density of markers and our ability to choose the cM distance and specifically QTL flanking markers for the population-specific SNP marker subsets (using our in-house 'SNP selector' program available at Breedit.org), efficient genetic gain by pyramiding the target traits can be made.
-In FY15 for the first time the new 60,000 Illumina iSelect SNP platform will be available.
-We will begin applying this high density marker resource to parents and derived mapping populations during FY15.

 Phenotyping and data handling approach: Phenotyping will be conducted under field, greenhouse and lab conditions (insect screens) at NARS locations using standard test protocols.
 Phenotypic data analyses will be by standard ANOVA.
 When drought tolerance is being selected, performance testing under water-limited conditions will be done at NARS field sites.
 Sites and protocols will be determined by the target insect pest (see below).
-We will use the CGIAR GCP Integrated Breeding Platform (IBP) tools for data recording, processing and archiving.
+We will use the CGIAR IBP Breeding Management System tools for data recording, processing and archiving.
 The variables will include geographical coordinates and dates of each trial, soil and weather data, persons conducting experiments, trait dictionary language and other parameters set up in the IBP FieldBook (tool for software tablets).
-This data capture format allows for export into the ICI mapping and Optimas programs for QTL analyses and molecular score selection indices.
-These tools are now familiar to the project team members in Burkina Faso, Ghana, Senegal and UC-Riverside from their use in the TL1 project and through hands-on experience during FY14.
+This data capture format allows for export into the ICI mapping, Optimas and Backcross programs for QTL analyses and molecular score selection indices.
+These tools are now familiar to the project team members in Burkina Faso, Ghana, Senegal and UC-Riverside from their use in the TL1 project and through hands-on experience during FY14 and FY15 (short-term training workshops and adoption).